-Adaptation:

-additional activities needed to prepare for climate change.
+Adaptation: Additional activities needed to prepare for climate change.
 This typically involves specific interventions (larger storm drains or new crop varieties) but can also involve broader social or economic strategies (e.g. migration to urban centres could be an adaptation strategy in some contexts).

-Adaptive Capacity:

-the ability or potential of a system to respond successfully to climate variability and change and includes adjustments in both behaviour resources and technologies.
+Adaptive capacitγ: The ability or potential of a system to respond successfully to climate variability and change and includes adjustments in both behaviour resources and technologies.
+Biodiversity: The variability among living organisms from terrestrial, marine and other ecosystems.

-Biodiversity:

-the variability among living organisms from terrestrial, marine and other ecosystems.
 It includes variability at the genetic, species and ecosystem levels.

-Circular economy:

-an industrial system that is restorative or regenerative by intention and design.
+Circular economγ: An industrial system that is restorative or regenerative by intention and design.
 It replaces the end-of-life concept with restoration, shifts towards the use of renewable energy, eliminates the use of toxic chemicals, which impair reuse and return to the biosphere, and aims for the elimination of waste through the superior design of materials, products, systems and business models.

-Climate:

-usually defined as the average weather, or more rigorously, as the statistical description in terms of the mean and variability of relevant quantities over a period of time ranging from months to thousands or millions of years.
+Climate: Usually defined as the average weather, or more rigorously, as the statistical description in terms of the mean and variability of relevant quantities over a period of time ranging from months to thousands or millions of years.
 The classical period for averaging these variables is 30 years.
 The relevant quantities are most often surface variables such as temperature, precipitation and wind.

-Climate compatible development:

-the intersection of development, climate resilience (see definition below) and low carbon development (see definition below) as demonstrated by the diagram below.

-Climate Change:

-a change in climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.

-Climate Finance:

-there is no agreed definition of climate finance.
-The term climate finance is applied both to the financial resources devoted to addressing climate change globally and to financial flows to developing countries to assist them in addressing climate change.

-Climate Resilience: can be used to describe a broader agenda than adaptation as defined above.
-It captures activities which build the ability to deal with climate variability - both today and in the future.

-Disaster risk:

-the likelihood over a specified time period of severe alterations in the normal functioning of a community or a society due to hazardous physical events interacting with vulnerable social conditions, leading to widespread adverse human, material, economic, or environmental effects that require immediate emergency response to satisfy critical human needs and that may require external support for recovery.
+- Climate change: A change in climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods. - Climate finance: There is no agreed definition of climate finance.
+The term climate finance is applied both to the financial resources devoted to addressing climate change globallγ and to financial flows to developing countries to assist them in addressing climate change. - Climate resilience: Used to describe a broader agenda than adaptation as defined above.
+It captures activities which build the ability to deal with climate variability both today and in the future. - Disaster risk: The likelihood over a specified time period of severe alterations in the normal functioning of a community or a society due to hazardous physical events interacting with vulnerable social conditions, leading to widespread adverse human, material, economic, or environmental effects that require immediate emergency response to satisfy critical human needs and that may require external support for recovery.